conwaymd/conwaymd/README.md

 # Conway-Markdown (CMD), v4

+Conway-Markdown is:

-A replacement-driven markup language inspired by Markdown.
+- A replacement-driven markup language inspired by Markdown.
+- A demonstration of the folly of throwing regex at a parsing problem.
+- The result of someone joking that
+  "the filenames would look like Windows executables from the 90s".
 - Implemented in [Python 3.{whatever Debian stable is at}][python3].
 - Licensed under "MIT No Attribution" (MIT-0), see [LICENSE].